 River cruising is more intimate that ocean cruising.
 Smaller ships means less people on board and no crowds to worry about.
 The Maria Theresa holds up to 150 people and getting to know your fellow traveler is easier.
 We made so many new friends on board and on our excursions.
 These friends we would have breakfast or lunch with and meet up for drinks before dinner.
 Another cool aspect of river cruising, you get to see what it is like to cruise through a lock.
 Any time the ship would approach a stretch of water that was a different level, we had to pass through a lock, which raised our boat so we could get through.
 A perk of having a French Balcony or regular balcony is reaching out of the window and touching the wall while going through.

-By now I know what you are thinking, are river cruises only for older people?
+By now I know what you are thinking, I though river cruising was just for older people?
 I am going to be totally honest here.
 If you are over 55, you are going to be in good company.

 That being said, Uniworld cruises are not just for card-carrying AARP members.
 Uniworld Boutique River Cruises are designed for active adults, no matter what age.
 We are in our late 20s and had a blast getting to know the other passengers.
 One of my favorite aspects of traveling is that when you share a common interest, like exploring the world, things like age gaps mean very little.
 It was easy to make conversation with many of our fellow, even much older, guests.
 Granted these ships do not offer any sort of night life and most guests are in their staterooms for 11:00 PM.
 So if a wild and crazy party is what you are looking for this might not be for you but I still wouldn’t knock it till I tried it.

-Uniworld now offers U by Uniworld that caters more towards the millennial generation looking into getting into river cruising.
+Uniworld now offers U River Cruises that caters more towards the younger generation looking into getting into river cruising.
 Offering itineraries in Germany, Austria, Slovakia, The Netherlands and Hungary that let you craft your adventure exactly the way you want to.

 To get the most out of your river cruise I would suggest attending the on-ship daily briefings or at least read the daily itinerary that will be left in your room every day.
 This will give you important times of meals, tours and when you need to be back on the ship.
 It will even give you a run down of the port you are docked in and what are the best souvenirs you need to bring back home with you.
 Before dinner is also a great time to sign up for any tours you would like to do the following day or that week.